 - Guestline's Booking and Cancellation 2019 study was conducted on 2,000 UK respondents.
 Data available upon request.

 - Hospitality Tech - Why consumers like Kiosks in hotels (PDF) - Can be sent on request

-Established over 28 years ago, Guestline provides innovative property management, guest engagement and distribution software to the hospitality industry.
+Established 30 years ago, Guestline provides innovative property management, guest engagement and distribution software to the hospitality industry.
 Founded on cloud technology, Guestline's revenue generating solutions enable independents of all sizes and small hotel groups to achieve maximum occupancy at the most profitable rate.